In the course of sensuality, rebellion, and a twist in history, naked or nude paintings have always played a significant part in the history of art.

 She is pictured covering her genitalia with her long hair and her body with her right hand.

-This painting is also known to have hidden meaning that hints towards birth, reincarnation, and spirituality.
+This painting is believed to have a hidden meaning that hints towards birth, reincarnation, and spirituality.

 Also Read: Famous Italian Artists

-A piece of art that influenced a lot of great painters to paint their interpretation of the naked.
+Venus of Urbino is a piece of art that influenced a lot of great painters to define their interpretation of what is nudity.

-There are many things that make this visually alluring painting stand out, but her gaze is one that cannot be overlooked.
+There are many things that make this visually alluring painting stand out; one is her gaze, which cannot be overlooked.

 While daring them to turn away, Venus directs her unabashed gaze outward, arousing desire in her audience.